Libbie Hyman: Work

 In addition to her major project, Hyman extensively revised A Laboratory Manual for Comparative Vertebrate Anatomy in 1942 into a textbook as well as laboratory manual; she referred to it as her "bread and butter" for its income.
 She wrote about 136 papers on physiology and systematics of the lower invertebrates and published technical papers on annelid and polyclad worms and on other invertebrates.
 She commented in a letter: "The polyclads of Bermuda were so pretty that I could not resist collecting them and figuring out Verrill's mistakes" (quoted in Schram, p.
 126).
 Addison Emery Verrill had been an earlier expert in invertebrate classification.

 Hyman served as editor of the journal Systematic Zoology from 1959 to 1963.
 In 1960, she was elected a Fellow of the American Academy of Arts and Sciences.
 She was honored in 1961 with membership in the National Academy of Sciences, from which she had received the Daniel Giraud Elliot Medal in 1951.
 She also received the gold medal of the Linnean Society of London (1960) and a gold medal from the American Museum of Natural History (1969).
-She died after suffering from Parkinson's disease in New York City.
+She died from Parkinson's disease in New York City, aged 80.